labex-labs/open-source-labs/python/python-mastery/lab-ex7-1-define-a-simple-decorator-functions/en/step2.md

 >>> exit()
 ```

-Our `validated` decorator has successfully enforced type checking on function arguments and return values.
-This makes our code more robust by catching type errors at the function boundaries rather than letting them propagate deeper into the code.
+As you can see, our `validated` decorator has successfully enforced type checking on function arguments and return values.
+This is very useful because it makes our code more robust.
+Instead of letting type errors propagate deeper into the code and cause hard - to - find bugs, we catch them at the function boundaries.